 If you want to share your diagnosis (and even if you don’t), please keep in mind that anal cancer is not a badge of shame.
 No one is 'responsible' for their cancer, and this disease can strike anyone: young, old, rich, poor, all races and sexes, vegans and meat-eaters, smokers and non-smokers.
 There is no group that is immune, and in fact the only immunity that we know of is in the form of the vaccine to prevent HPV and the cancers it causes for the next generation.

 It is not a sign of weakness to ask for help.
 Talk to your doctors or counselors at your medical center for support and care resources.
 If you would like to connect with a fellow anal cancer thriver, you can participate in the Foundation’s Peer to Peer Support Program and/or pursue the support resources we list on our website.

 Your treatment and recovery will be stressful.
 Don’t add to that stress by feeling that you must share your diagnosis if you would rather not, or alternatively by feeling that the diagnosis is shameful and you have to hide it.
 The most important thing is to understand your own disease and prepare for treatment, so that you can return to good health!

-At the HPV and Anal Cancer Foundation, we believe strongly that with awareness and information, we will end the stigma around anal cancer.
+At the Anal Cancer Foundation, we believe strongly that with awareness and information, we will end the stigma around anal cancer.